Professor: Martin Pei | Term: Fall 2025

 Theorem

 Suppose is a strategic game.
-If IEWDS ends with only one strategy profile s^*G$.
+If IEWDS ends with only one strategy profile , then , is a Nash equilibrium of .

 Compared with a previous theorem, here we can no longer claim that the NE is unique.
 A different sequence of eliminations can result in a different NE.